mit-orcd/orcd-docs-edit/docs/running-jobs/overview.md

 - `mix`: nodes that have some, but not all, resources allocated
 - `alloc`: nodes that are fully allocated
 - `resv`: nodes that are reserved and only available to people in their reservation
 - `drained`: nodes that are unavailable for use per system administrator request, usually for maintenance purposes.
-It is shown as `drain*` due the default 5-column limit.
+It is shown as `drain*` due to the default 5-column limit.
 - `drng`: nodes that are currently allocated a job, but will not be allocated additional jobs.
 The node state will be changed to state drained when the last job on it completes.
-- `down`: nodes that are unavailable for use
+- `down`: nodes that are unavailable for use.
 - `plnd`: nodes that are planned by the backfill scheduler for a higher priority job

 You can also use `sinfo` to see what resources each node has.
 The output can be quite long so we recommend limiting to a specific partition(s).
 For example, to see what node types are in the `mit_normal` and `mit_normal_gpu` partitions, run the command: